michaelkharadze/euro-day/README.md

 # Euroday

 Welcome to project Euroday!
-I developed this application in The Raccoons Winter Hackathon 2022 using Android Studio with Kotlin.
+I developed this application in The Raccoons Winter Hackathon 2022 using Android Studio with Java.
 This application utilizes Tensorflow lite machine learning framework to detect, identify, and differentiate european coins.
 We developed this application to help people avoid confusion on different coins from different countries in the European Union.